Welcome to Helston Cricket Club

 Helston CC is located in the heart of Helston on Clodgey Lane.
 We've been situated here at Beacon Parc since the 1960's.
 The club was previously based on Helston Downs, the site of Culdrose.
 We then relocated from here in 1947 to give way to the airfield, which meant a temporary move to a ground at Sithney common hill/Porthleven hill.
 We won the first county league in 1905 and repeated this feat the following season, before winning the league for a third time in 1908.
 The last time we were able to win the league was in 1924.
 We have also been lucky enough to win the coveted Vinter Cup on two occasions.

-Our Evening League continued their relatively successful past few seasons by once again winning their Mining Division group, before losing out to Redruth in the semi-final at Mt Ambrose.
+Our Evening League continued their successful past few seasons by once again winning their Mining Division group, before losing out to Redruth in the semi-final at Mt Ambrose.

 There were wild scenes at Gorran on the final day of the league season, as the 1st XI clinched the County Division One title in nerve racking fashion.

 Having set Gorran 228 to win, it all looked plain sailing as we reduced the hosts to 110-7.
 However, the next partnership was worth 74, leaving players and travelling support biting their nails.
 That was until Steve Jenkin and Gavin Tregenza took control of proceedings, both picking up a vital wicket to leaving Gorran 30 short with just 1 wicket remaining, before the former wrapped up the league title with a run out off his own bowling.

 The celebrations that followed were as much in relief as they were delight.
 After more than a decade out of the top flight, we are finally back where we want to be.